Save the 'Bleeders'

-Members from various hemophilia chapters -- Dr Ashok Kumar, Dr Ajith, Professor Gokuldas, Raghunandanan, Rema, Radhakrishnan, Jimmy and others -- help the State and local bodies understand bleeding disorders.
+Rema, Jimmy and other members from various hemophilia chapters help the state and local bodies understand bleeding disorders.

 This yielded an encouraging outcome.
 The Social Security Mission of Kerala Government now gives Rs.
 1000/-per month as assistance to each hemophilic.
 In limited amounts, the government now also provides AHF (antihemophilic factor, Factor VIII) free of cost under the Karunya Benevolent Fund.